Zypan/ttrss-qrcode/README.md

 1. Download ZIP and unzip it
 2. Rename the extracted folder from "ttrss-qrcode-master" to "qrcodegen"
-3. Upload the "qrcodegen" folder inside the "plugins" folder of your TTRSS installation
+3. Upload the "qrcodegen" folder inside the "plugins.local" folder of your TTRSS installation
 4. Activate the plugin through the configuration area of TTRSS